Frequently Asked Questions

 Where do students from this program go on to work?

-HCIM students have been recruited by companies such as American Airlines, Broadsoft, Capital One, Citrix, Deloitte Digital, Google, and IBM, among others.
+HCIM students have been recruited by companies such as American Airlines, Broadsoft, Capital One, Citrix, Deloitte Digital, The New York Times and IBM, among others.

 Is the GRE/TOEFL required?